The Sands of Time (Sheldon novel): Characters

 Beautiful and exotic, Sister Graciela is the daughter of a woman whose fiancé left when he found out she was pregnant.
 Graciela's mother, also gorgeous, became a whore, resenting her daughter and sleeping with many different men.
 When Graciela was 14, she was attracted to her mother's current boyfriend, who was a “Moor.”
 They were caught having sex by Graciela's mother, who threw an iron ashtray at Graciela's head, injuring her.
 Convinced that she could not go back home, Graciela chose to join the convent.

 Sister Megan is a tomboy who was abandoned at a farm as a baby, but then brought to an orphanage because the farmers had no money to take care of her.
 She developed a love of reading and learned several languages there, daydreaming about who her parents could be.
 When she reached the age of 15, she decided to join the convent because she loved going to church.
 She was known as Patricia before the airplane that they are riding crash.
 Her parents died, but Milo and Ellen together with Patricia, luckily survived.
 At the moment, Ellen see an opportunity in owning the Scott Industries so they left Patricia at the front door of a farmer in Avila.
 Later they found out that in the will of Milo's brother, Bryan, (owner of Scott Industry, father of Patricia) is leaving the whole company to his brother and only part of the income goes to Patricia.

-Criticism in Spain

-In Spain, the novel was widely considered "a complete historical mess".
-Aside from showing almost no knowledge at all about Spanish or Basque history and politics, the book has several "Basque" activists without any trace of the very characteristic Basque surnames, being instead generic Spanish surnames apparently chosen at random from historical and political figures.
-Some scenes were considered in Spain outright ludicrous (Spanish police assaulting convents in the name of a strictly conservative, national-catholic government; a completely wrong depiction of Pamplona, even with an imaginary rebellion; a highly inaccurate description of the festival of San Fermin; typical Andalusian cuisine in the Basque Country; and blatant geographic errors, to name a few).
-Critics in Spain were so fierce that the Spanish edition had to include a disclaimer page.